mealie-recipes/mealie/docs/docs/getting-started/recipes.md

 ## Recipe Editor
 Recipes can be edited and created via the UI.
 This is done with both a form based approach where you have a UI to work with as well as with a in browser JSON Editor.
 The JSON editor allows you to easily copy and paste data from other sources.

 You can also add a custom recipe with the UI editor built into the web view.
-After logging in as a user you'll have access to the editor to make changes to all the content in the recipe.

 ![](../gifs/editor-demo.gif)